teamextension/updatedep/README.md

 ## Features
 - Helps manage Maven and Gradle dependency versions
-- Automates the time-consuming process of looking for the best (latest, non-breaking, non-vulnerable) dependency version
 - Supports Mac and Windows
 - Looks for vulnerable dependencies using the National Vulnerability Database(NVD).
 - Checks if the latest dependency versions break your project build.